davidjguinane/scisearch/README.md

 ### Who do I talk to? ###

 The repository owner is David Guinane.
 Contact david.j.guinanee@gmail.com.
-The secondary contact is Sam Gorle.
-Contact xxx.@mail.com

 ### Install initial data using fixtures ###